Houston: Early settlement to the 20th century

 The Allen brothers—Augustus Chapman and John Kirby—explored town sites on Buffalo Bayou and Galveston Bay.
 According to historian David McComb, "[T]he brothers, on August 26, 1836, bought from Elizabeth E. Parrott, wife of T.F.L.
 Parrott and widow of John Austin, the south half of the lower league [2214 acre tract] granted to her by her late husband.
 They paid $5,000 total, but only $1,000 of this in cash; notes made up the remainder."

-The Allen brothers ran their first advertisement for Houston just four days later in the Telegraph and Texas Register, naming the notional town in honor of President Sam Houston.
+The Allen brothers ran their first advertisement for Houston just four days later in the Telegraph and Texas Register, naming the notional town in honor of Sam Houston, who would become President later that year.
 They successfully lobbied the Republic of Texas Congress to designate Houston as the temporary capital, agreeing to provide the new government with a state capitol building.
 About a dozen persons resided in the town at the beginning of 1837, but that number grew to about 1,500 by the time the Texas Congress convened in Houston for the first time that May.
 The Republic of Texas granted Houston incorporation on June 5, 1837, as James S. Holman became its first mayor.
 In the same year, Houston became the county seat of Harrisburg County (now Harris County).

 In 1839, the Republic of Texas relocated its capital to Austin.
 The town suffered another setback that year when a yellow fever epidemic claimed about one life for every eight residents, yet it persisted as a commercial center, forming a symbiosis with its Gulf Coast port, Galveston.
 Landlocked farmers brought their produce to Houston, using Buffalo Bayou to gain access to Galveston and the Gulf of Mexico.
 Houston merchants profited from selling staples to farmers and shipping the farmers' produce to Galveston.